-The paper is organized as follows : In Sec.~\ref{method}, we discuss the Hamiltonian and numerical method to solve the time dependent Schr\"odinger equation.
-In Sec.~\ref{result} we analyze the correlation dynamics for forward and reverse lattice depth quench for dipolar as well as for contact interaction.
-We draw the conclusion of our paper in Sec.~\ref{conclusion}.
+The paper is organized as follows.
+In Section~\ref{method}, we discuss the Hamiltonian and numerical method to solve the time-dependent Schr\"odinger equation.
+In Section~\ref{quantity}, we define the key quantities we discuss in our manuscript.
+In Section~\ref{result}, we analyze the correlation dynamics for forward and reverse lattice depth quench for dipolar as well as for contact interaction.
+We draw the conclusion of our paper in Section~\ref{conclusion}.